Skip to content

 Membership$5.99 a month or $69.99 a year$5.99 a month or $69.99 a year

 Specs are based on Oura's May 2026 announcement.
-I will confirm fit, battery and accuracy from my own unit after June 4.
+I confirm fit, battery and accuracy from my own unit in the two-week update below.

 The Health Features That Actually Matter for Women